xinjiewang1998/Azul-game/README.md

 both players win.

-There is a great video walk-through on YouTube by [Meeple University](https://www.youtube.com/watch?v=csJL-78NEPQ), however you must read this page in its entirety since some of our rules differ slightly.
+There is a great video walk-through on YouTube by [Meeple University](https://www.youtube.com/watch?v=csJL-78NEPQ), however you must read this page in its entirety.

-For a complete description, and in case of any ambiguities in the assignment description, consult the [game rules](assets/rules.pdf), which are distributed with the published game.
+For a complete description, and in case of any ambiguities in the assignment description, consult the [game rules](https://www.boardgamecapital.com/game_rules/azul.pdf), which are distributed with the published game.
-Aside from the rule changes used by this assignment (which are clearly listed below under the *Game Rule Exceptions* heading below), the official published rules should be used.

 ### Tiles